Josephfxw/BenfordLawDemoJava/README.md

 # BenfordLawDemoJava
+This program implemented in Java computationally determines if the data in a given dataset follows Benford’s law.

 According to Benford’s law, in data in some large-enough numerical datasets, the first significant digit is 1 much more often than would be expected; in fact, 1 occurs as the first significant digit in the data almost 30% of the time, and 9 occurs less than 5% of the time.
 (We would expect each to occur one-ninth, or about 11%, of the time if each digit were equally likely to occur as the first significant digit.)